computertherapist/odin-landing-page/README.md

 This project brings together all of the skills learned in the html and css sections of the foundations path of The Odin Project.

-Images used on this page
+Images used in this project

 hero image - My lovely cat Baxter